JetBrains/jetbrains_guide/src/pages/tips/navigate-to-symbol/index.md

 technologies: []
 topics: ["navigation"]
 author: "pauleveritt"
-subtitle: "Navigate your project by code, not files."
+subtitle: "Navigate your project by code, not files"
 seealso:
 - title: "Navigating by Name"
   href: "https://www.jetbrains.com/help/pycharm/navigating-to-class-file-or-symbol-by-name.html#9a8d021a"